South Florida Wildlife Center

 First, keep a visual of the injured animal.
 Then call the park rangers or other employees for help.

-• If you have a contained injured or sick peafowl (peacock or peahen), please contact any one of these private Avian veterinarians
+• If you have a contained injured or sick peafowl (peacock or peahen), please contact a private Avian veterinarian.

 Yes, check out our Volunteer page.